-This post is second in a sporadic series on a book I’m reading that is changing my life: God in the Yard, by LL Barkat.
+This post is part of a sporadic series on a book I’m reading that is changing my life: God in the Yard, by LL Barkat.
 I will post my discoveries as I process them.
 This is not a book review, per se, but perhaps a book invitation…

 I watch the clouds drift by on this sunless day, pushed by the wind.